PackeTsar/freeztp/README.md

 ##   ZTP PROCESS   ##
 FreeZTP relies on the 'AutoInstall' function of a Cisco Catalyst switch to configure the switch upon first boot.
 The process followed to configure the switch is outlined below.

 The new switch should have one of its ports connected to a network (likely an upstream switch) which has the FreeZTP server accessible.
-The FreeZTP server can be on the same VLAN (so it can serve up DHCP addresses directly) or on a different VLAN which has a gateway and an IP helper pointed at the FreeZTP server so it can serve up DHCP
+The FreeZTP server can be on the same VLAN as the new switch (so it can serve up DHCP addresses directly) or on a different VLAN which has a gateway and an IP helper pointed at the FreeZTP server so it can serve up DHCP.

 ####  1. STEP 1 - POWER ON: The Catalyst switch is powered on (or rebooted) with no startup-configuration
   - NOTE: _Once the operating system is loaded on the switch and it completes the boot-up process, it will start the AutoInstall process_
-  - **Step 1.1:** The switch will enable all of its ports as access ports for interface Vlan1.
+  - **Step 1.1:** The switch will enable all of its ports as access ports for VLAN 1.
   - **Step 1.2:** The switch will enable interface (SVI) Vlan1 and begin sending out DHCP requests from interface Vlan1.
-  - **Step 1.3:** Once the switch receives a DHCP lease with a TFTP server option (option 66), it will send a TFTP request for a file named "**network-confg**".
+  - **Step 1.3:** Once the switch receives a DHCP lease from FreeZTP with the TFTP server option (option 66), it will send a TFTP request for a file named "**network-confg**".
-  - **Step 1.4:** The switch sends a TFTP request to the TFTP server in the DHCP option 66 for a file named "**network-confg**".

 ####  2. STEP 2 - INITIAL-CONFIG: An initial config is generated, sent, and loaded for switch (target) discovery
   - **Step 2.1:** When the request for the "network-confg" file is received by the ZTP server, it generates the config by performing an automatic merge with the `initial-template`:
     - **Step 2.1.1:** The `{{ autohostname }}` variable in the initial-template is filled by an automatically generated hexadecimal temporary name (example: ZTP-22F1388804).
 This temporary name is saved in memory by the ZTP server for future reference because the switch will use this name to request a new TFTP file in a later step
     - **Step 2.1.2:** The `{{ community }}` variable is filled with the value set in the `community` configuration field
   - **Step 2.2:** This merged configuration is passed to the Cisco switch as the "network-confg" file.
-The switch will load it into its active running-config and proceed to step **XXXXXXXXX**
+The switch loads it into its active running-config and proceed to step **XXXXXXXXX**
     - NOTE: _You can see an example initial configuration from the ZTP server by issuing the command_ `ztp request initial-merge`

 ####  3. STEP 3 - SNMP DISCOVERY: The ZTP server discovers the switch's "real ID" (ie: serial number) using SNMP
   - **Step 3.1:** After the initial config file is passed to and loaded by the switch, the ZTP server initiates a SNMP discovery of the switch
-    - **Step 3.1.1:** The SNMP request targets the source IP of the switch which was used to originally request the "network-confg" file in step 1.4
+    - **Step 3.1.1:** The SNMP request targets the source IP of the switch which was used to originally request the "network-confg" file in step 1.3
     - **Step 3.1.2:** The SNMP request uses the value of the `community` configuration field as the authentication community (which the switch should honor once it loads the configuration from the "network-confg" file)
     - **Step 3.1.3:** The SNMP request uses the OID from the `snmpoid` configuration field which, by default, is the OID to obtain the serial number of the switch
     - **Step 3.1.4:** Once the SNMP query succeeds, the ZTP server maps the real ID (ie: serial number) of the discovered switch to its temporary hostname generated in step 2.1.1